Intrinsic Entropy of Context Length Scaling in LLMs: Deduction: Optimal Context Length

 We conduct experiments on a subset of OpenWebText with a sufficiently long context length.
-We trained GPT-2 on different context lengths with different amounts of training data, until the validation loss increases.
+We use nanogpt~\citep{nanogpt} and train a model with GPT-2~\citep{gpt-2} architecture (GPT-2-124M, $12$-head transformers, $768$-dim feature vector, with half the transformer layers ($12\rightarrow6$) to reduce GPU memory for long contexts).
+We train GPT-2 on different context lengths with different amounts of training data ($200M, 250M, 300M, 350M, 500M, 750M$ tokens), until the validation loss increases.

 We show our results in \textbf{Figure \ref{fig: intro fig}} and \textbf{Figure \ref{fig: exp on optimal context and dataset size}}.
-Details for our experiment settings are presented in the Appendix \ref{app: experiment settings}.

 As shown both theoretically and experimentally, there does exist an optimal context length, \textbf{beyond which even relevant long context would increase validation loss} of pretraining Language Models.
 Such optimal context length would increase with training dataset size.
+We also provide similar experiments to prove an optimal context length exists on a synthetic dataset, as shown in Appendix~\ref{app: optimal synthetic dataset}.
+More details for our experiment settings are presented in Appendix~\ref{app: experiment settings}.